10/15/2024 • 6 min read

-How and Why Being in the Office Improves Collaboration
+How and Why Being in the Workplace Improves Office Collaboration

-The right spaces support the in-person connections that can never be replaced by remote collaboration
+The right spaces support in-person office collaboration that can never be replaced by remote work interactions

 by Aaron Haworth